 Her message about the connections and experiences surrounding food may manifest itself in the form of her salads, but it also lives on beyond the plate.
 Whether it be a dish, a book, a studio, or the next project she has in the pipeline, one thing will always remain the same, “It all comes down to the personal.
 Everything I do has to be personal.”

 We invite you to join us for an intimate family style, communal dinner to celebrate the release of Neighborhood.
 The dinner will be taking place in, 7115 designer, Szeki Chan’s Lower East Side home with Hetty McKinnon as our guest of honor.
 Visit our event page for more details.
 Limited number of tickets available now.
-Neighborhood will also be available for purchase in our stores from June 27th.
+Neighborhood is available for purchase from our stores.